Expandeco - Professionalism, flexibility and trust

 The idea of expansion

-This conference, organized back then by our company Expandeco, called ShopSupport at the time, was a key moment for the expansion of the Digital24.sk e-shop.
-At first, the owner of the e-shop, Mr. Dužík, could not imagine that customer support for the e-shop would not be provided by his own staff.
-He did not believe it could work in this way.
-An important problem, however, was that his employees were often underworked, while the cost per employee was up to EUR 1,100 at the time.
+This conference, organised back then Expandeco – ShopSupport at that time – was a key moment for the expansion of the Digital24 e-shop.
+At first, Dužík could not imagine that customer support for the e-shop would not be provided by his own staff.
+He did not believe it could work.
+Another problem, was that his employees were often underworked, while the mothnly cost per employee was up to €1100 at the time.

 A big plus was Expandeco's cost, which was one quarter of the cost of an employee.
-Dužík just paid for the emails sent and phone calls made and whatever the customer service dealt with for him, and so he did not have to solve the issue of an employee who lacks work to do for half the month.
-Expandeco's costs were €580 for two countries.
-So 25% of the original cost.
+Dužík just paid for the emails that were sent and phone calls that were made alongside any other customer service.
+He did not have to solve the issue of an employee who had no work to do for half the month.
+Expandeco's costs were €580 for two countries – so just 25% of the original cost.

-The owner of the Digital24.sk e-shop dealt with other countries entirely through Expandeco.
-Translations, opening bank accounts, local addresses and so on.
+Dužík has dealt with other countries entirely through Expandeco.
+This has included translations, opening bank accounts, local addresses and so on.
 It currently operates in the Czech Republic, Slovakia, Germany, Austria, Hungary, Romania, Bulgaria and Poland.
 Of these countries, only the Czech Republic and Slovakia are under his own direction.
-The monthly operating costs are thus at a level of one fifth of the cost of five employees, which he would also have to find, deal with their salary or other requirements, a situation which he really cannot imagine.
+The monthly operating costs are at a level of one fifth of the cost of five employees – who he otherwise would have had to find before dealing with salaries and other requirements.
+This is a situation which he really cannot imagine.
 In the near future, he is going to expand with Expandeco to Slovenia and Croatia.